 - There is a definition of GENICAM_GENTL32_PATH and/or GENICAM_GENTL64_PATH in the environment variables section.

 - Catalogs created by the installed device vendor software should contain some .cti (Common Transport Interface) files.

 Please make sure that the platform (32/64-bit) which the vendor software is intended for is the same as the version (32/64-bit) of Adaptive Vision Studio you use.

 Using GenICam Device Manager

-Once you have completed the steps above, you should be able to see your GenICam devices connected to the computer in the GenICam Device Manager (if they are not visible there, the cause is usually that device vendor's .cti files or proper entries in environment variables section are missing).
-In the image below there are two Gen TL providers and one device found.
+Once you have completed the steps above, you should be able to see your GenICam devices connected to the computer in the GenICam Device Manager (if they are not visible there, the cause is usually that device vendor's .cti files or proper entries in environment variables section are missing), like in the image below:

 You can access the GenICam Device Manager in one of the two ways: